Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Like a 3D Printer?"
 Blaczynski asked.

 "In the same way that this ship's short-range FTL comms are like a telephone, yes."
 Regaari agreed.
-“This is a small one.
-Clothing, basic tools, replacement parts for the ship… larger ones can assemble vehicles, prefabricated modules that can be assembled into cheap buildings, even other nanofactories.”
+"This is a small one.
+Clothing, basic tools, replacement parts for the ship… larger ones can assemble vehicles, prefabricated modules that can be assembled into cheap buildings, even other nanofactories."

 "Brother," Baseball warned Rebar, in a friendly tone.
-“You know your techs won't like it if you go and cream your suit.”
+"You know your techs won't like it if you go and cream your suit."

 Rebar laughed, but continued to study the nanofactory with a rapt expression.
 "So, it can build anything?"

 "Anything synthetic."
 Regaari agreed.
-“No cooked dinners, pharmaceuticals, complex organic molecules or anything made out of, say, wood or bone, but… plastics, metals, glass.
-All you have to do is feed in the materials.”
+"No cooked dinners, pharmaceuticals, complex organic molecules or anything made out of, say, wood or bone, but… plastics, metals, glass.
+All you have to do is feed in the materials."

 "Could it build something that *could* make those things?"
 Rebar asked.